aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2022-12-7-file-calculator.md

 ---

 # File Calculator
 * The code shown here has been modified to make it easier to explain.
-If you will like to check it out, the full code is on GitHub: [Calculator](https://github.com/SwervyK/Calculator){:target="\_blank"}
+If you will like to check it out, the full code is available on GitHub: [Calculator](https://github.com/SwervyK/Calculator){:target="\_blank"}

 I decided I wanted to create a non-conventional calculator.
 So, I created one that takes up no space (taking up zero bytes), but how does one create a zero-byte calculator?